-Harvesters is a group within the Harvest community geared toward people who are 50+ years in age.
+Harvesters is our connect group for people who are 50 years +.
 Our purpose is to provide a way to connect with the Harvest family, to meet new friends, to study the Bible, and to serve the church and community.
 We gather once a month for a fellowship activity like museum visits, movies at the church, train rides, and live theater performances.
 A meal is usually included with each gathering.

 If you have any questions about Harvesters and/or would like to be included on the Harvesters’ e-mail list, please contact Bob and Mary Stark, Harvesters Coordinators, at 231-564-0677 or .

 On Saturday, December 1, Harvesters will attend Sarasota Baptist Church’s Broadway-style Christmas production.
 Reviews say that this yearly, family-friendly event is as a “must-see.”